FastCap Ultracapacitors are one of the latest exciting things to appear in the electronic market.

 The ultracapacitor bank is configurable for various voltages and energy requirements as per the application demands.

 Chip Ultracapacitors can be used in IoT applications.
-Almost all IoT sensors have some form of RF communications and spend much of their time in a deep sleep state.
+Almost all IoT sensors have some form of RF communications.
+Moreover, they spend much of their time in a deep sleep state.
 Managing the wide dynamic power demands is an ideal application for ultracapacitors.
 The transmit power demand can be 1000 times that of the sleep state.
 GSM applications are particularly demanding with peak pulses of 2A or 3A for very short durations.

-All forms of transport will also benefit from ultracapacitors as vehicles move to electric drives and there are more electronic systems on board that need resilient power, DC bus hold up power and energy storage.
+All forms of transport will also benefit from ultracapacitors as vehicles move to electric drives.
+There are more electronic systems on board that need resilient power, DC bus hold up power and energy storage.
 New possibilities open up in industrial and medical devices where they need low profile reliable or hermetically sealed energy storage in small form factor circuit boards.

-The SD85-500 has better energy density than tantalum capacitors, enabling designers to save board space leading to smaller products or more room for other features.
+The SD85-500 has better energy density than tantalum capacitors.
+As a result, it enables designers to save board space leading to smaller products or more room for other features.
 Two FastCap SD85-500 Chip Ultracapacitors can replace 12-20 tantalum capacitors of the same capacitance.

-The unique features of the Chip Ultracapacitor are derived from Nanoramic’s proprietary technologies for building electrodes, electrolyte and packaging
+The unique features of the Chip Ultracapacitor come from Nanoramic’s proprietary technologies for building electrodes, electrolyte and packaging